pschachte/wybe/WYBE.md

 Two higher order types are considered compatible if they share the same flows and the type parameters are also compatible.

-The list of modifiers specify the modifiers of the higher order type.
+The list of modifiers specifies the modifiers of the higher order type.
 These modifiers can be a purity modifier, a determinism modifier, or `resource`.
 The special `resource` modifier states that this higher order term may use some resource.